joseph31/skbde_test/README.md

     # sysctl -p

 ### [desc]
-    During the installation process, Cloudera Manager Server will need to remotely access each of the remaining nodes.
+    During the instavllation process, Cloudera Manager Server will need to remotely access each of the remaining nodes.
     In order to facilitate this, you may either set up an admin user and password to be used by Cloudera Manager Server or setup a private/public key access.
     Whichever method you choose, make sure you test access with ssh before proceeding.